adeira/universe/src/packages/flow-bin/README.md

 This will start the server in lazy mode and create a saved state if there are no errors.
 You should see the effect when you stop the Flow server and run this command again - it should be significantly faster.
 Please be aware that we currently support only projects with `master` branch as a base.
 You have to follow Universe conventions to be able to use it reliably.

+There is also experimental `kiwicom-flow-strictify` binary which will help you to migrate the whole codebase to strict lint if possible.

 # Recommended CI configuration (GitLab)

 ```yaml